 where disclosure is required by any law or legally binding order of any court, government, semi-government authority, administrative or judicial body, or requirement of a stock exchange or regulator;

-with the prior written consent of the relevant Access Seeker or DBCT Management, as applicable (not to be unreasonably withheld);
+with the prior written consent of the relevant Access Seeker or DBCT Management, as applicable;

-where disclosure is to the recipient’s advisors or financiers provided that such advisors or financiers (as applicable) are under a duty of confidentiality;
+where disclosure is to the recipient’s professional advisors provided that such professional advisors are under a duty of confidentiality;

-to the extent disclosure is necessary for notifications to brokers, insurers or claims assessors provided that the person to whom the disclosure is made is under a legal obligation to keep the information confidential;
+to the extent disclosure is necessary for notifications to brokers, insurers or claims assessors, or reasonably necessary in connection with seeking financing from a bona fide financier, provided that the broker, insurer, claims assessor or financier to whom the disclosure is made is under a legal obligation to keep the information confidential;

-where disclosure is made to any person or body established to provide coordination in the Goonyella Coal Chain;
+where disclosure is made to any person or body established to provide coordination in the Goonyella Coal Chain; or

-where disclosure is to an expert or the QCA to the extent necessary for resolving a Dispute provided that DBCT Management does not disclose the Confidential Information of one Access Seeker to another Access Seeker without the first Access Seeker’s consent; or
+where disclosure is to an expert or the QCA to the extent necessary for resolving a Dispute provided that DBCT Management does not disclose the Confidential Information of one Access Seeker to another Access Seeker without the first Access Seeker’s consent.(Confidentiality deed) If required by either party, the parties will enter into a confidentiality deed substantially in the form set out in Schedule D of this Undertaking.

-to the extent disclosure is required to protect the safety or security of persons or property or in connection with an accident or emergency.

-(Confidentiality deed) If required by either party, the parties will enter into a confidentiality deed substantially in the form set out in Schedule D of this Undertaking.

 (Use of Confidential Information) Without limiting the circumstances specified in this Section 8 in which Confidential Information may be disclosed, both the Access Seeker and DBCT Management must otherwise only use Confidential Information provided by the other party for the purposes for which it was provided.